 both damage to the interior of the property and damage to the roofing system.

-Whether the damage to the roofing system was caused wear and tear and
+Whether the damage to the roofing system was caused by wear and tear and

 deterioration, general mechanical breakdown or latent defect, and/or faulty,